-The Anthropology master’s program emphasizes broad training in four fields of anthropology (archaeology, biological anthropology and human evolution, cultural anthropology, and applied anthropology), while offering students some flexibility in degree planning and requirements.
-The master’s in Anthropology is particularly well-suited for students who wish to enter a Ph.D. program in anthropology but may not have the preparation necessary to enroll in such a program directly; teach in the community colleges; or establish a career in a field that utilizes anthropological methods, theory and/or data.
+The Anthropology master’s program emphasizes broad training in four fields of anthropology (archaeology, biological anthropology and human evolution, cultural anthropology and applied anthropology), while offering students some flexibility in degree planning and requirements.
+The master’s in Anthropology is particularly well-suited for students who want to enter a Ph.D. program in anthropology but may not have the preparation necessary to enroll in such a program directly; teach in the community colleges; or establish a career in a field that utilizes anthropological methods, theory and/or data.
 All students in the program are required to take seminars in sociocultural anthropology, archaeology, physical anthropology and anthropological theory.
 In addition, students take elective courses to fit with their area of specialization.
 They complete their degrees either by passing a series of comprehensive exams or by writing a thesis.
-Those who wish to teach anthropology at the community college level are encouraged, but not required, to choose the comprehensive exam alternative.
+Those who want to teach anthropology at the community college level are encouraged, but not required, to choose the comprehensive exam alternative.
 Students who plan to enter a Ph.D. program in Anthropology are strongly encouraged to write the thesis.
 Students who plan other anthropology-related careers (e.g., museum work, public folklore, etc.) will decide between the examination and thesis alternatives in consultation with the graduate advisor.

 The M.A. in Anthropology program offers two tracks for students; one is directed toward a thesis, the other toward a comprehensive examination covering either three subdisciplines or two subdisciplines and a geographical or topical area.
 See comments below for important information about certain 600-level courses.

 All entering students must complete the following for admission to classified status in the program:

 Please note that in some cases the department requirements for admission are more stringent than the University requirements.
 The department will determine whether a student meets the additional requirements needed for admittance into the Anthropology graduate program.